1. World problems

 Incidence

 Excessive costs are a persistent issue across multiple sectors, affecting healthcare, infrastructure, education, and energy on a global scale.
-Escalating expenses often outpace economic growth, straining public budgets and limiting access to essential services for millions.
-The problem is particularly acute in developing countries, where high costs can impede progress and exacerbate inequality, but it also burdens advanced economies, leading to inefficiencies and public discontent.
+Escalating expenses often outpace inflation and wage growth, straining public budgets and limiting access to essential services.
+The problem is particularly acute in developing countries, where high costs can impede economic development and exacerbate inequality, but it also burdens advanced economies, leading to inefficiencies and public discontent.

 In 2023, the United States faced widespread criticism over the excessive costs of prescription drugs, with insulin prices remaining several times higher than in other developed nations.
-This situation prompted legislative debates and public protests nationwide.
+This situation prompted legislative debates and public protests, highlighting the ongoing challenge.

 Claim